CanonicalLtd/maas-docs/en/installconfig-checklist.md

 ## Import boot images

-While you were in the web UI you may have seen a hint to *import boot images*.
 [Read up on images][images] as they're quite important.
 Continue reading until you have discovered how to import them.
 You will see that you have the choice to use the CLI to do this.
 Either way: achievement unlocked!

-!!!
-Note: The import process can take a while.
+The import process can take a while.
 Consider moving on and coming back.
 Just ensure that the import has completed prior to adding a node.

+!!!
+Note: Once installed, by default, MAAS will begin downloading images for the latest Ubuntu LTS.

 ## Access the MAAS CLI